-- Present findings at the Undergraduate Symposium in April of the following academic year.
+- Present research findings at the Undergraduate Symposium (in April of the following year), or at another presentation venue.

-- Submit a research report of approximately 500 to 1,000 words upon completion of research, or by May of the following academic year.
+- Submit a final or progress report of approximately 500 to 1,000 words.

 Apply online through Wisconsin Scholarship Hub (WiSH).
 (Application available in December.)